Host Ira Glass talks to people as they prepare for the coronavirus but don’t know exactly what to expect yet.

-Katherine has been going to protest in Hong Kong for over 4 months.
+A 22-year-old woman has been going to protest in Hong Kong for more than four months.
 She’s got packing her bag for a protest down to a science.

 A bunch of 22-year-olds from Hong Kong explain why they are cursed and what that means for their and Hong Kong’s future.
 (17 minutes)